Engineering-Research-Lab/Modular-Robot/README.md

 ![Modular Robot Head](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/modular-robot-head-5.png)

-# Torso module

 # Torso Module

 ![Modular Robot Torso](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/cbm-robot-modular-torso-(1).png)

-The torso module of the CBM Control Bot Mechanism features an insert for attaching the head module and a connector for the pelvic part of the platform.

-![Modular Robot Torso](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/cbm-robot-modular-torso-(2).png)

 The module includes a default single degree of freedom shoulder rotational mechanism actuated by a Y-axis servo motor, which allows for shoulder movement.
 Additionally, it incorporates a socket to control an additional degree of freedom for the shoulder, facilitating X-axis actuation.
 The torso itself also supports X-axis rotational movement, enhancing the overall flexibility and range of motion for the robot.

+![Modular Robot Torso](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/cbm-robot-modular-torso-(2).png)

+This setup ensures precise and controlled movements, making the robot highly adaptable for various tasks and interactions.

 ![Modular Robot Torso](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/cbm-robot-modular-torso-(3).png)

-This setup ensures precise and controlled movements, making the robot highly adaptable for various tasks and interactions.
+The torso module of the CBM Control Bot Mechanism features an insert for attaching the head module and a connector for the pelvic part of the platform.

 ### Application Control and Customization